Skaayth/Toxicity-of-comments/README.md

 ## Notebook
-Notebook.ipynb contains all the code from importing the required libraries -> Importing Data -> Data Preprocessing -> Training the Model.
+The .ipynb file contains all the code from importing the required libraries -> Importing Data -> Data Preprocessing -> Training the Model.

 ## Dataset